jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-01-checkpoint.md

 ---
 layout: post
-title: Part I. Section I. Chapter 1.
+title: Euler.
+"Elements of Algebra".
+Part I. Section I. Chapter 1.
 "Mathematics in general."
+part: Part I. "Containing the Analysis of Determinate Quantities."
+section: Section I. "Of the different Methods of calculating Simple Quantities."
+chapter: Chapter 1.
+"Mathematics in general."
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 1.
-"Mathematics in general."

 <span class="art">1</span> Whatever is capable of increase or diminution,
 is called magnitude, or quantity.